 These views become even more spectacular during golden hour and into the sunset hours.
 If watching the sun set over the Tuscany countryside with a bottle of wine is something you want to do before you die (and it should be) Cortona is the place to do it.

 The hill the city sits atop is about 600 meters (1,970 feet for us Yanks) above sea level, so you can rest assured you’ll get your steps in, as the city also sprawls down the hillside.
 That means there’s a decent number of steps guaranteed if you’ll be visiting Cortona.
 Those with mobility issues may want to consider another Tuscany town.
-Those with no mobility issues and desire to eat endless pasta without gaining weight, scroll on.
+Those with no mobility issues and a desire to eat endless pasta without gaining weight, scroll on.

 The #2 Reason You Need to Visit Cortona